OUTSIDE IN. Ten years of Software Art

 The artworks on display show how the artist has established with time an increasingly meaningful relationship between analogic and digital elements, shifting from the direct display of codes on wall-mounted screens, to the enclosing of LCD screens into material structures (frames, wall reliefs and plastic and Formica boxes) which, although processed and prepared with the help of the computer, offer us the vision of real pictures/sculptures constantly changing.

+All this shows that in the digital quality of Simon's project the computer becomes a way to present an aesthetic research on the nature and structures of systems.
 All the projects by John Simon start with drawings and preparatory sketches which are later “encrypted” into a code.
 The focus here is the fusion of the image with movement (dynamic imaging) which becomes a creative platform for the exploration of systems.

 Simon's background (he studied geology, cartography, he worked on the mapping of Mars for NASA) has certainly had an impact in fostering his on-going interest for the creation of systems which, translated into the artistic experience, outline the personality of an explorer of the complexity of human experiences.